governifyauditor/goldenflow-showcase-project/README.md

 - Each time a story is started in Pivotal Tracker, its corresponding branch in GitHub must be created.
 - Each time a story is finalized in Pivotal Tracker, a corresponding Pull Request of the brach must be created.
 - Each time a story is delivered in Pivotal Tracker, its corresponding Pull Request must be merged.
+- When merge the brach the CI execution must be successfully
 - Each time a change is merged it must be released in heroku

 ## Prerequisites